panzerdp/dmitripavlutin.com/content/posts/150-index-signatures/index.md

 The index signature simply maps a key type to a value type, and that's all.
 If you don't make that mapping correct, the value type can deviate from the actual runtime data type.

 To make typing more accurate, mark the indexed value as `string` or `undefined`.
-Doing so, TypeScript is going to be aware that the properties you access might not exist:
+Doing so, TypeScript becomes aware that the properties you access might not exist:

 ```ts twoslash{2}
 interface StringByString {